funk-af/baanx-contracts/README.md

 Read a card's debit nonce.
 (The withdrawal nonce is available via `getCardData`.)

-### Debits, refunds & settlement
+### Debits

 #### cardDebit(address,uint64,uint64,uint64,string)void

 Owner-only, when not paused.
-Debits an amount of an asset from a card to the contract.
+Debits an amount of an asset from a card directly to the omnibus address.
 Args: `card, asset, amount, nonce, reference`.

-#### cardRefund(address,uint64,uint64,uint64)void

-Refund-address only, when not paused.
-Refunds an amount of an asset from the contract back to a card.
-Args: `card, asset, amount, nonce`.

-#### settle(uint64,uint64,uint64)void

-Settle a debited balance for an asset to its settlement address.
-Args: `asset, amount, nonce`.

-#### getNextSettlementNonce()uint64

-Read the next settlement nonce.
+The reference is attached as the transfer note and the card's debit nonce is incremented.

 ### Withdrawals

 #### withdrawalRequest(address,uint64,uint64)(...)

 Card holder.
-Creates a permissionless withdrawal request for `card, asset, amount`.
+Creates a permissionless withdrawal request for `card, asset, amount` (only one request per card holder at a time).
 Returns the stored request.

 #### withdrawalCancel(address)void